Anaga01/SMS_Spam_Prediction/README.md

 ## Overview

-Explanation: This section gives a brief summary of what the project does.
-It outlines the main steps involved in the spam classification process:

 Data loading and preprocessing: This step involves loading the SMS data and preparing it for analysis.
 Tokenization of text data: Here, the text data is converted into a format that can be processed by the DistilBERT model.